kevinmatthes/routines/README.md

 > with this program; if not, write to the Free Software Foundation, Inc.,
 > 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+When compiling a printable version of this documentation using Pandoc, the full license will be attached automatically to the resulting document.
+This can be invoked by calling `repository-manual.m`.

 ## Description

 ### Introduction